|

 the rounded area.
 Then sand down, seal and veneer over the top.

-veneer sheet material.
+material.
 Raw wood or warn rails and stiles can be done

 using iron-on, pre-glued or Wood Backed strips of veneer